UMaine-NMD-211-Fall-2020/Lab1C-Processing-Exercises/README.md

 ## Exercise
 1. In `1AC-*YOUR FIRST NAME*-*YOUR LAST NAME*`, start a processing document.
 2. In the comment section at the top, include the lab number, your name, and a description of what you are drawing.
-3. Set up your canvas (size & color).
-Add any extra default settins here.
+3. Set up your drawing area (size & background color).
+Add any extra default settings here.
 4. Draw & fill a shape, placing it somewhere specific on the canvas.
-Comment it
+Comment it.
 5. Pick one part of the definition of the shape, not of the location.
 If it's an ellipse, choose at least one radius.
 If it's a rectangle or triangle, one leg.